Case Study

 User interview insights

-All seven participantsknew about the existence of Thingiverse.
-Users are drawn to the fact that there are no paid features.
+All seven participants knew about the existence of Thingiverse.
+Users are drawn to the fact that there the site is free to use and participate in.

-Users do not want to socialize for “leisure” - if there is communication, it is utilitarian, such as comments on the file to ask for help/clarification
+Users do not want to socialize for “leisure” - if there is communication, it is utilitarian, such as comments on the file to ask for help or clarification

 While a marketplace, subscription, or other paid features are not out of the question, they are detrimental to Thingiverse’s reputation as a “free” site